January 24, 2023

-I am pleased to provide you with my office’s audit schedule for the first half of calendar year 2021.
-I will issue an audit schedule for the second half of the year before the end of July.
+I am pleased to provide you with my office’s audit schedule for calendar year 2023.
 If you would like to share information with us related to our upcoming audits, please contact me.

-My office will post this schedule on the County Auditor website, my government official Facebook page, and Twitter.
+My office will post this schedule on the County Auditor website and social media.
 I invite you to reach out to me at any time with questions or concerns about this schedule or any other County-related matters.

 Jennifer McGuirk, MPA, CIA

 Jessica Vega Pederson, County Chair

 Susheela Jayapal, Commissioner District 2